wp-plugins/facebook-pagelike-widget/readme.txt

 http://www.youtube.com/watch?v=H1xjvIw9aZk

-This widget will provide you the most simple and attractive way to display facebook page likes into your wordpress sidebar.
-It is very easy to configure with admin area.
-You just need to acticate plugin and drag this widget like other widgets.
-Just add aplication id from your cerated facebook application, add it into widget and also URL of your facebook page.
+This widget will provide you the most simple and attractive way to display Facebook page likes into your wordpress sidebar.
+It is very easy to configure with Admin area.
+You just need to activate plugin and drag this widget like other widgets.
+Just add application id from your created facebook application, add it into widget and also URL of your Facebook page.
 You also have other options like show faces , show Data Stream and Header.

 In this second version, support to short code is added to display facebook like plugin into your post and pages.